zdravkov/kendo-docs/api/javascript/dataviz/drawing/text.md

 The [fill opacity](fill-options#fields-opacity) to set.

 #### Returns
-`kendo.dataviz.drawing.Text` The current instance to allow chaining.
+`kendo.drawing.Text` The current instance to allow chaining.

 ### opacity